OpenDriveLab/DriveLM/README.md

 ## License and Citation
 All assets and code in this repository are under the [Apache 2.0 license](./LICENSE) unless specified otherwise.
 The language data is under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Other datasets (including nuScenes) inherit their own distribution licenses.
-Please consider citing our project if the dataset helps your research.
+Please consider citing our project if it helps your research.

 ```BibTeX
 @misc{drivelm2023,